 Marc Coltrera, M.D.

-In 1993 Marc helped arrange a consensus meeting at NIH which focused on the challenges of head and neck cancer treatment, outcomes measurement and the quality of life which patients experience after treatment.
+In 1993, Marc helped arrange a consensus meeting at NIH which focused on the challenges of head and neck cancer treatment, outcomes measurement, and the quality of life which patients experience after treatment.
 This led to a career-long focus on a holistic approach to medical care.
-At the same time the 1990's and early 2000's saw increasing concern centering around health care cost and outcomes.
+At the same time, the 1990s and early 2000s saw increasing concern centering around healthcare cost and outcomes.
 Critically important healthcare systems like the Veterans Administration system increasingly recognized the need for continual improvement which could only be achieved through constant measurement and incorporation of constructive criticism and feedback.
-As recent events have proven, the commitment must be never ending as the demands on the medical care system in the United States continue to increase.
+As recent events have proven, the commitment must be never-ending as the demands on the medical care system in the United States continue to increase.

-Undergraduate Education: Brown University, Providence, RI
+Undergraduate Education: Brown University, Providence, R.I.

-Medical School: Yale University, New Haven, CT
+Medical School: Yale University, New Haven, Conn.

-Internship: St. Vincent's Hospital and Medical Center, New York, NY
+Internship: St. Vincent's Hospital and Medical Center, New York, N.Y.

 Board Certification: Otolaryngology-Head and Neck Surgery, 1986